Required health coverage for participation

 Using U.S. Health Insurance Outside of the U.S. - Major Differences

 Most medical plans or overseas health providers require that expenses be paid up front.
-After the service has been rendered, the most common way to get payment back is to submit a claim for reimbursement of this payment.
+After the service has been rendered, the most common way to get reimbursed is to submit the claim form to the insurance company.

 - Check with all of your health insurance plans to learn how you will handle medical expense claims while abroad or in a different state.